 - They have not previously had a cesarean section (C-section).

 - They have not been transferred from another referring hospital.

-Additionally, according to the CDC, all pregnant women should be screened at 35 to 37 weeks’ gestation for group B streptococcus.
-Women with strep who are having home births should be given an antibiotic at home at least four hours before delivery.
+Additionally, according to the CDC, all pregnant patients should be screened at 35 to 37 weeks’ gestation for group B streptococcus.
+Those with strep who are having home births should be given an antibiotic at home at least four hours before delivery.

-If you are concerned about COVID-19 and giving birth in a hospital, talk to your OB/GYN or midwife.
+If you are concerned about the coronavirus and giving birth in a hospital, talk to your OB/GYN or midwife.

 Baby is healthy at home.
-How do you continue to keep your newborn safe?
+How do you continue to keep your newborn safer?

 “It’s really important that once mom takes her newborn baby home that they close their house to visitors,” Dr. Evans said.
 “Everyone’s anxious to see the baby and hug the new baby and kiss them and everything else, but that’s the last thing that we want, right now, is for people to be brought into the house.
 So really just staying at home and following the public health guidelines are the things to do.
 We definitely don’t want the kids to become infected.”